spezold/mvloader/readme.md

 print(voxel_index_of_world_origin)
 # [0.
 0. 0.]
 ```

-Note that we had to use homogeneous coordinates for the transformation,
-which explains why we append 1 for the world origin's coordinate;
-however, by using only the first three rows of the transformation matrix
-`world2voxels`, our resulting voxel index contains only three values, as
-one could expect.

 As we chose the voxel data as `np.arange(1000).reshape(10, 10, 10)`, the
 value at voxel index `[0, 0, 0]` is zero.
 As voxel index `[0, 0, 0]`